The Perfect American: Act 2

-Walt recalls that Dantine was fired for trying to form a union and exposing his "stupid leftist": "I fired him because his leftist and unpatriotic comments insult all that Disney represents"; Walt dreams of a machine that would be able to replace his entire workforce.
+Walt recalls that Dantine was fired for trying to form a union and comments on his "stupid leftist" ideas: "I fired him because his leftist and unpatriotic comments insult all that Disney represents"; Walt dreams of a machine that would be able to replace his entire workforce.
 Dantine asks for compensation.
 The chorus sings about how Walt is a magician who can do nothing wrong.
 Dantine accuses Walt of being a thief.